 Ingredient choices are nearly endless when it comes to making a good bone broth for dogs.

-There are easy bone broth recipes you can make at home.
-And some brands carry bone broth that’s simply rehydrated.
+In addition to bone broth recipes you can make at home, some brands carry bone broth for dogs you can simply rehydrate.
 Honest Kitchen makes a beef broth with pumpkin, parsley, and turmeric.
-Primalvore carries a unique broth made with collagen peptides, designed specifically for canine nutrition.
+Primalvore carries a unique organic broth made with collagen peptides, designed specifically for canine nutrition.

-As Dr. Becker mentions, bone broth alone is not a complete and balanced diet for your dog.
+Keep in mind that bone broth alone is not a complete and balanced diet for your dog.
 Be sure it’s being used as a supplement to their regularly scheduled diet.
 And never feed your dog cooked bones, as these can be a choking hazard.
-Also, avoid added sodium (and watch for added sodium in commercially-available broths.)